signalogic/SigSRF_SDK/README.md

 The install script requires sudo root privilege.
 In Ubuntu, allowing a user sudo root privilege can be done by adding the user to the “administrators” group (<a href="http://askubuntu.com/questions/168280/how#do#i#grant#sudo#privileges#to#an#existing#user" target="_blank">as shown here</a>).
 In CentOS a user can be added to the “/etc/sudoers” file (<a href="https://wiki.centos.org/TipsAndTricks/BecomingRoot" target="_blank">as shown here</a>).
 Please make sure this is the case before running the script.

 ### Running the Install Script

-First, whatever above wget commands you used, or other download method, <i>before you run the install script make sure there is only one .rar file</i>.

 To run the install script enter: